vbacollective/wasabi/docs/ERRORS.md

 ### ERR_INVALID_HANDLE (19)

-**What happened:** The handle passed to a function is outside the valid range (0 to 63).
+**What happened:** the handle passed to a function is outside the valid range (0 to 63).

-**Common causes:**

-* Using an uninitialized handle variable.
-* Using a handle after it was cleaned up.
-* Arithmetic error producing an out-of-range value.
+**Common causes:** using an uninitialized handle variable, using a handle after it was cleaned up, or an arithmetic error producing an out-of-range value.

-**What to check:**

-* Verify that `WebSocketConnect` returned `True` before using the handle.
-* Do not reuse handles after `WebSocketDisconnect`.
+**What to check:** verify that `WebSocketConnect` returned `True` before using the handle, and do not reuse handles after calling `WebSocketDisconnect`.

 ### ERR_MAX_CONNECTIONS (20)

-**What happened:** All 64 slots in the connection pool are occupied.
+**What happened:** all 64 slots in the connection pool are occupied. `AllocConnection` found no free slot.

-**Common causes:**

-* Opening connections without closing them.
-* Leaked handles from failed error handling paths.
-* Genuinely needing more than 64 simultaneous connections.
+**Common causes:** opening connections without closing them, leaked handles from failed error handling paths, or genuinely needing more than 64 simultaneous connections.

-**What to check:**

-* Call `WebSocketDisconnect` on handles you no longer need.
+**What to check:** call `WebSocketDisconnect` on handles you no longer need, monitor pool usage with `WebSocketGetConnectionCount`, and audit active connections with `WebSocketGetAllHandles`.
-* Use `WebSocketGetConnectionCount` to monitor pool usage.
-* Use `WebSocketGetAllHandles` to find and audit active connections.

 ```vb
 ' Audit active connections